endlessparadigm/Predicting-Work-Efficiency/README.md

 As I sip on my afternoon soda I try to pinpoint my missing piece.
 This is automated quite well, how do we make it smart?
 The spreadsheet needs to be defined in a way that it understands the calculations being executed, and knows how to optimize dependencies on its' own behalf.
 Could it output suggestions of whether we put our Workday app above our Sharepoint app in priority and have security start it in May as opposed to June?
 This could in turn create an opening for a different app to begin even earlier, helping to remove an unforeseen roadblock that is already present 3 months from now.
 Can Excel still handle all of this?!

+Let's create an additional calculation layer.
+We can map out the running averages for our estimates of each app category based on our logic table to a set of temporary 2-dimensional worksheets, iterate through a factor of possible variations, and create a resultant worksheet to mark the fluctuation and degree of success for all of the resulting events.
+We're basically creating multiple 2-dimensional arrays for the running averages, a matching running set of worksheets set perpendicularly to compute the fluctuations, and in the end feeding the resultants to an additional worksheet marking these computations.
+By now my mental treadmill is on the third story of our two floor building.

 # The Result

-I received happy and positive remarks on the tracker.
+I received many good reviews on the tracker.
 It was a helpful tool to assist the PM's and management for this major undertaking.
+My amibitious goal of multiple arrays was not in vain.
 I am happy to have had the opportunity to work on my little ambitious tracker.
+Was it accurate?
+It was accurate enough.
 With more programming, DevOps, and analytics experience, I realize how large of an undertaking I underwent in making the tracker.
 I do believe this to be a yet useful tool that whispers to me for a modern upgrade.
 Maybe this bad boy will get the treatment it deserves by receiving some ML or Deep Learning TLC from me in the future.

 # The Conclusion

 For those that utilize Agile, this story may have sounded more and more familiar.
 It's humorous to me today (even with the project having been Agile or Kanban inspired already).
 The original intent still feels to me a little like creating an early Jira/Confluence dashboard (or at least the inspiration behind the movement) - prior to knowing what Agile even was.
-As I become a yet more experienced analyst and developer, I plan to keep my original inexperience and ingenuity and somehow apply it in a more educated and experienced fashion.
+I also learned that Statistics is not quite an intuitive subject as many of us wish for it to be.
+I was more comfortable wrangling an engineering equation rather than accomodating for the form in which Stats operates on.
+As I become a yet more experienced analyst and developer, I intend to keep my original ingenuity and apply my experience in an increasingly more educated and well-thought-out fashion.

 Thanks for reading.